Javascript is not enabled.

 Enacted: 2022

-How it works: Private entities that employ at least five people, were in operation for at least six months during the previous calendar year, and do not offer a retirement plan will be required to participate in Delaware EARNS (the name stands for Expanding Access for Retirement and Necessary Savings).
+How it works: Private entities that employed at least five people, were in operation for at least six months during the previous calendar year, and do not offer a retirement plan are required to participate in Delaware EARNS (the name stands for Expanding Access for Retirement and Necessary Savings).

 Learn more: Delaware EARNS website